 A capacitor is one of the basic electronic circuit elements used in a variety of electrical and electronic circuits.
-A capacitor is nothing but a device that can store electrical energy in the form of an electric field.
+A capacitor is a device that can store electrical energy in the form of an electric field.
 Based on the construction, there are several different types of capacitors.

 What is a Parallel Plate Capacitor?